 Alejandro Luis Sarria

 Mr. Sarria graduated from The George Washington University Law School, where served as the Senior Articles Editor for The Public Contract Law Journal and interned for the Honorable Judge Shelby Highsmith, United States District Court, Southern District of Florida.
-As an undergraduate at The University of Florida, he worked as a research assistant at The Brechner Center For Freedom of Information where he helped respond to media inquiries on First Amendment and FOIA issues.

 - J.D., The George Washington University Law School, 2008

 - B.S., University of Florida, with high honors, 2005

 - U.S. Court of Appeals for the Federal Circuit